 It has “Z” adjectives – zany and zillion.

-I outline specifics of going on a hunt in this video, but basically, students choose a grammar concept to “hunt” and find examples.
+I outline specifics of going on a hunt in this post, but basically, students choose a grammar concept to “hunt” and find examples.
+Picture books are perfect for hunting different concepts.
 For instance, a student might want to hunt for pronouns and antecedents.
 Another might find gerunds.
 I often let students choose what concept to hunt.

 For a hunt, I ask students to choose their concept, and then I hand each student a book.
 You can keep track of the grammar concept with these task cards.
 More times than not, students know what their friends are seeking, and they find examples in their books.
 Review for everyone!